redislabs-training/redis-sitesearch/README.md

 The app is configured using environment variables, so you'll need two different `.env` files depending on what you want to do:

 - `.env`: Environment variables for local development
-- `.env.prod`: Environment varialbes to deploy to production
+- `.env.prod`: Environment variables to deploy to production

 Examples are included, which you can copy from `.env.example` to `.env` and from `.env.prod.example` to `.env.prod`.